-This is probably the tastiest piece of news we've heard in a while - Burma Burma has opened its doors for dine-in, takeaway, and home delivery in both Saket and Gurgaon.
+T0he tastiest piece of news we'd heard in a while was when Burma Burma opened its doors for dine-in, takeaway, and home delivery in both Saket, Gurgaon and Noida.
 They're following all safety protocols with an eight-step hygiene process including fresh order preparation, kitchen deep cleaning, and regular handwashing after each step.

 Started by childhood friends-turned-restaurateurs Ankit Gupta and Chirag Chajjer, Burma Burma is a window into the southeast Asian country’s heritage, culture, and khaana with delicious vegetarian and vegan delicacies.
 The restaurant owes its origins to Gupta’s Burmese roots and brings authentic flavours to the table.